If you are a recipient of a standard Chevening Award, the relevant terms and conditions can be found here.

 d) You must inform the British embassy or high commission once you have returned to your home country and remain in touch following your return.

 e) At the end of your scholarship, if you are eligible for a return flight home, you must book this through the nominated travel agent by the deadline.
 Final stipend and allowance payments will be withheld if the information is not provided by the deadline given by the Secretariat.
 If you or a partner are responsible for booking your return flight, you must share the flight confirmation with your programme officer.

 The Secretariat, acting on behalf of the FCO, will be entitled to terminate the award at any time, by immediate notice to you in writing, in the event of:

 a) Misconduct, whether in connection with your study or otherwise.

 b) Failure to make such progress in your study as is considered satisfactory.

-c) Circumstances arising, that after discussion with you and your academic supervisors, would render it impossible for you to complete your award satisfactorily or prevent the purpose of the award from being fulfilled.
+c) Circumstances, such as illness, arising which, with your university’s agreement, would render it impossible for you to complete your Scholarship satisfactorily or prevent the purpose of the Scholarship from being fulfilled.

 d) Dismissal, for any reason, from your host university.

 e) Breach of any local UK law and practices.